|

 My research so far has only uncovered two other straw bale churches in North American, and perhaps the world.
 This is an excellent renewable building method.

-The straw in our walls is not load-bearing, that is, it does not hold up the church at all, the wood frame does this.
+The straw in our walls is not load-bearing, that is, it does not hold up the church much, the wood frame does this.

 We do have at least one example in Mendocino County of a house built with walls made completely of hay.
 The windows and doors are framed in by the bales, and the bales support the roof very well.

 Resource Management